epfl-ada/ada-2022-project-zozoz/README.md

 We splited our work in several folders for clarity.

-In the `/data` folder you can find several subfolders containing the [original dataset](/data/MovieSummaries), the datasets used for [wikipedia](/data/Wikipedia) and [IMDb](/data/imdb) integration and the [data formated](/data/generated) using our processing pipeline.
+- In the `/data` folder you can find several subfolders containing the [original dataset](/data/MovieSummaries), the datasets used for [wikipedia](/data/Wikipedia) and [IMDb](/data/imdb) integration and the [data formated](/data/generated) using our processing pipeline.

-The `/imgs` folder contains the graphic displayed in this document.
+- The `/imgs` folder contains the graphic displayed in this document.
+- The `/src` folder contains all the code produced for our analysis.
+First, it contains a [notebook](/src/create_data.ipynb) that is used to generate our data in correct format (see below for more extensive explanations), [another one](/src/data_formatting.ipynb) for the final data pre-processing steps such as data integration, and features parsing and filtering, and the [last one](src/final_plot.ipynb) includes our main figures used for the presentation.
+Then, the folder is divided into several subfolders:

-The `/src` folder contains all the code produced for our analysis.
-It is divided in several subfolders.
-The `/src/utils` folder contains the code with the helpers functions and notebook for data creation.
-The `/src/eda` folder contains notebooks dedicated to the data exploration for milestone 2.
+    - The `/src/utils` folder contains the code with the helpers functions and notebook for data creation.
+    - The `/src/eda` folder is dedicated to the data exploration for milestone 2.
 The first [notebook](/src/eda/data_inspection.ipynb) is handling the general data description and analysis.
 Whereas the second [notebook](/src/eda/initial_time_series_analysis.ipynb) focuses on analysis to support our research questions.
-Finally the `/src` folder also contains a [notebook](/src/create_data.ipynb) that is used to generate our data in correct format (see below for more extensive explanations) and [another one](/src/data_formatting.ipynb) for the final data pre-processing steps such as data integration, and features parsing and filtering.
+    - The `/src/features_engineering` folder hold our handcrafted features extracted from our datasets.
+    - Finally, the `/src/observational_studies` folder contains the observational studies such as propensity matching and regression to try to draw causal conclusions on the impact of our features on movie ratings.

-The `/docs` folder contains the code to build the website for our [data story](https://epfl-ada.github.io/ada-2022-project-zozoz).
+- The `/docs` folder contains the code to build the website for our [data story](https://epfl-ada.github.io/ada-2022-project-zozoz).

 ---